MarkLaVenia/rockr/README.md

 Although `rockr` aspires to be a full blown package contributing generalizable functions useful for a variety of applications, at present it is simply a code and data repository with script tailored to one particular dataset.
+See section, [Future development of `rockr`](#Future%20development%20of%20rockr), for thoughts on what `rockr` might be when it grows up.

-The analyses described herein requires the installation and loading of the following R packages:
+The analyses described herein requires the installation and loading of the following `R` packages:

 `tidyverse`, `ggplot2`, `gganimate`, `png`

-All R code required for this project can be found in [script/Animated Bar Chart.Rmd](https://github.com/MarkLaVenia/rockr/blob/master/script/Animated%20Bar%20Chart.Rmd), with raw data found in
+All `R` code required for this project can be found in [script/Animated Bar Chart.Rmd](https://github.com/MarkLaVenia/rockr/blob/master/script/Animated%20Bar%20Chart.Rmd), with raw data found in